 BioWin supports research and innovation in the fields of biopharma, medtech and digital health.

-BioWin’s strategy revolves around four main activities to promote the development and globalization of our members within the four strategic areas for which the Walloon region has a large number of global players.
+BioWin’s strategy revolves around five main activities to promote the development and globalization of our members within the four strategic areas for which the Walloon region has a large number of global players.

 - R&I project support